-5.10 Homeowner Labor
+5.11 Homeowner Labor

-- Homeowner labor is permitted provided the Lender is satisfied the Borrower is capable of and willing to perform the labor. - Borrower must execute a Work Program Agreement. - The materials list must include evidence of the actual cost of the materials required to complete the necessary improvements. - The Lender must perform at least one interim inspection in addition to the initial and final inspections otherwise required. - The Borrower may not be paid or be reimbursed for the cost of labor performed by the Borrower or other household residents.
+Homeowner labor is permitted provided the Lender is satisfied the Borrower is capable of and willing to perform the labor.

+The Borrower must execute a Work Program Agreement.
+The materials list must include evidence of the actual cost of the materials required to complete the necessary improvements.

+The Lender must perform at least one interim inspection in addition to the initial and final inspections otherwise required.

+The Borrower may not be paid or be reimbursed for the cost of labor performed by the Borrower or other household residents.

-5.11 Eligible Rehabilitation Improvements
+5.12 Eligible Improvements

-Eligible rehabilitation improvements must be directly related to the habitability or safety of the home and be of average or medium grade or quality.
+Eligible rehabilitation improvements must be directly related to the habitability (address basic needs), safety (conditions that can cause danger or risk of injury in the home), and be of average or medium grade or quality.

 Eligible improvements include, but are not limited to:

 - Accessibility-related improvements;

-- Energy efficiency-related improvements;
+- Energy efficiency-related improvements which reduce overall energy use while providing the same or a higher level of performance and comfort;

 - Lead hazard mitigation;

 - Radon mitigation;

 - Smoke detectors/alarms;

 - Carbon monoxide detectors/alarms;

 - Structural improvements;

 - Electrical improvements;

 - Plumbing improvements;

 - Drainage, grading, and gutters;

 - Roofing, soffits, and fascia,

 - Siding;

 - Windows and doors;

 - Insulation;

 - Furnaces and other heating systems;

 - Wall and ceiling repair;

 - Flooring; or

 - Other improvements as approved in writing by Minnesota Housing.